syed-ghufran-hassan/private-credit-score-system/README.md

 ## Project Structure

-- src/: Contains the core smart contract CreditScoringApp, implementing the credit scoring and loan approval logic.
-It contains test file as well for testing zkapp.
+- src/Add.ts: It contains the core smart contract CreditScoringApp, implementing the credit scoring and loan approval logic.
+- src/Add.test.ts: It contrains the test suite for testing the logic of the file utilizing jest framework.
+- src/interact.ts: It handles user interactions or contract calls by defining functions to interact with the deployed Credit Scoring App smart contract.
+- src/index.ts: It serves as the main entry point of the application, orchestrating the initialization and interaction logic for the Credit Scoring App.

 ## Smart Contract Overview